getdozer/dozer/k8/README.md

     host: app-svc.dozer
 ```

-3. Put your data set in the dozer_data inside data folder.
+3. Put your data set in the workspace inside data folder.
 Example:
 ```bash
 ./workspace/data/trips/fhvhv_tripdata_2022-01.parquet
 ```
-4. Run the k8-setup.sh to do an instant setup.
+4. Run the k8-setup.sh in the scripts directory to do an instant setup.
 ```
 ./k8-setup.sh
 ```